Yamagata City, Yamagata Prefecture, has completely changed its landscape due to Mishima Michiyo after the Meiji Restoration.

 "Former Yamagata Normal School Main Building" where the tower house from the time of construction remains

-When Yamagata Kita High School was renovated, the classrooms and other parts were demolished, leaving the main building and some facilities that remain today, but the remaining parts were repaired and restored and have been designated as National Important Cultural Properties .
-It was designated as the Yamagata Prefectural Museum Educational Archives The tower house in the center of the building is the remains of the old school clock tower built in 1896.
+When Yamagata Kita High School was renovated, the classroom section and other parts were demolished, leaving the remaining main building and some facilities, but the remaining parts were repaired and restored, and was designated as a national important cultural property, was also opened as the Yamagata Prefectural Museum Educational Museum

 Former Yamagata Normal School Main Building<Information>